EMLear/EMLear.github.io/README.md

 Welcome to my portfolio
 Hello world!
-This is my readme ive created a new branch called notmainbranch, because i was already on 'Main'
+This is my readme i have created a new branch called notmainbranch, because i was already on 'Main'

 semantic elements of the portfolio website: